-The following techniques and actions will in principle be penalized with a Chui amount of points.
+The following techniques and actions will in principle be penalized with a Chui

 - 1. Stepping out of the match area for the second (2nd) time - 2.
 Defending off or blocking an attack from an opponent with a hand, forearm or lower leg - 3.
 Executing multiple scoring attempts without the required two (2) change-over techniques - 4.
 Not enough variation in techniques (Art.
 13.1) - 5.
-Excessively hard contact
+Excessively hard contact - 6.
+Striking through the opponent (also if the nunchaku didn't hit the opponent)

-Please note; a Chui only influences the result of a match if both players have an equal
+Please note; a Chui only influences the result of a match if both players have an equal amount of points.